itseez3d/metaperson/docs/leap.md

 ![](./img/leap_assets.png)

-Created level sequence contains tracks for the camera, texture and body skeletal mesh.
+The created level sequence contains tracks for the camera, texture, and body skeletal mesh.
 You can edit the created tracks and assets according to your requirements.

 ![](./img/leap_seq1.png)